 Formal proofs of software and hardware are developing some economic value.
-For example, some professional and contractual standards (for example, DefStan 00-55 of the UK Defence Standards [29]) mandate formal proofs for software that is highly critical to system safety (see [11] for an overview of such standards).
+For example, some professional and contractual standards (for example, DefStan 00-55 of the UK Defence Standards [30]) mandate formal proofs for software that is highly critical to system safety (see [11] for an overview of such standards).
 The cost of going to market with a computer system containing an error can, in some cases, prove so expensive that additional assurances arising from formal verification can be worth the costs.
-For example, an error in the floating point division algorithm used in an Intel processor proved to be extremely costly for Intel: more recently, formal verification has been used within Intel to improve the correctness of its floating point arithmetic [19].
+For example, an error in the floating point division algorithm used in an Intel processor proved to be extremely costly for Intel: more recently, formal verification has been used within Intel to improve the correctness of its floating point arithmetic [20].

 Where there is economic value there are opportunities for markets.
-If proof certificates satisfies desiderata D1 and D2, it should be possible to develop a marketplace for proofs in the following sense.
+If proof certificates satisfy desiderata D1 and D2, it should be possible to develop a marketplace for proofs in the following sense.
 Assume that the ACME company needs a formal proof of its next generation safety critical system (such as might be found in avionics, electric cars, and medical equipment).
 ACME can submit to the marketplace a formula that needs to be proved: this can be done by publishing a proof certificate in which the entire proof is elided.
 The market then works as follows: anyone who can fill the hole in that certificate in such a way that ACME's trusted proof checker can validate it will get paid.
 This marketplace can be open to anyone: any theorem prover or combination of theorem provers can be used.
 The provers themselves do not need to be known to be correct.
-ACME must make certain that the proposed theorem that it places on the market is really the one that it needs.
-The people submitting completed proof certificate must also try to ensure that the ACME proof checker, with its restrictions on computational power, can perform the checking: otherwise they would not be paid for their proof certificate.
+The people submitting completed proof certificates must also try to ensure that the ACME proof checker, with its restrictions on computational power, can perform the checking: otherwise they would not be paid for their proof certificate.

-If someone working in the marketplace finds a counterexample to a proposed theorem, then that person should also get paid for that discovery as well.
+If someone working in the marketplace finds a counterexample to a proposed theorem, then that person should also get paid for that discovery.
 Similarly, partial progress on proving a theorem might well have some economic values.
 A comprehensive approach to proof certificates should formally allow counterexamples and partial proofs: we will not pursue these issues here.